intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Omega RH-USB/README.md

 Assumptions
 ===========

--   Intel Internet of Things Gateway is running the WindRiver Intelligent Device Platform (IDP) version 3.0 or above
+-   Intel Internet of Things Gateway is running version 3.1 or above

--   Node.js is installed on the Intel IoT Gateway
+-   Node.js is installed on the Intel IoT Gateway (installed by default)

 -   Node-red node node-red-node-serialport is installed on the Intel IoT Gateway

+	- You can install this package by clicking on Packages and then Add Packages from the Intel IoT Gateway Developer Hub interface

--   Node-Red is installed on the Intel IoT Gateway and is running
+-   Node-Red is installed on the Intel IoT Gateway and is running (installed by default)

 Connecting the RS-USB Sensor
 ============================